timf34/JetsonConfig/interactive_setup.md

 sudo ./setup.sh
 ```

-testing for the last time
+testing for the last time for real